geraldomacias/MarkLogic/README.md

 I did a few things.
 To run the code (which you rly should do pls)
-1. INSTALL DOCKER
+1. INSTALL DOCKER (Easier with desktop install, not homebrew)
-  a.
-Docker for Mac (https://docs.docker.com/v17.12/docker-for-mac/install/)
 2. RUN DOCKER
 3. Run the build_and_run.sh script
 4. Go to <http://localhost:5001/users/ping>